 This orientation is designed to provide general information regarding Admissions, Registration, the On-Line College, and other services available for students.
 Additional orientation material is presented to students enrolled in COL 103.
-If you have any questions that are not addressed in this Orientation, please contact Carmen Carter, Student Activities and Perkins Coordinator, or Lamar Younginer, Director of Online College and Web Services.
+If you have any questions that are not addressed in this Orientation, please contact Amanda Brown, Student Activities and Perkins Coordinator, or Lamar Younginer, Director of Online College and Web Services.

 Academic Support Services